 - After selection of one of those options, raise the invoice on the billing software or ERP software.
 Later on, upload the invoice details in the fields marked mandatory via GST service provider or ASP, or using JSON file.
 The IRP will be serving as a central registrar for authentication and e-invoicing.
 There are different modes to interact with IRP, including mobile apps and SMS.

 - All the important details will be validated by the IRP on B2B invoice.
-The IRP will also look for any duplicate entry and generate IRN as reference.
+The IRP will also look for any duplicate entry and generate IRN as a reference.
 The IRN can be generated as per four parameters – Invoice Number, seller’s GSTIN, document type in INV/DN/CN format and FY in YYYY-YY format.

 - The invoice reference number (IRN) will be generated by the IRP.
 It will also create QR code and sign the invoice digitally in Output JSON for the supplier.
 On the flip side, the seller will get notification through email (if given in the invoice) that the e-invoice has been generated.